celebvalleyinfotech/tower_of_rapunzel/tor/dialogue/outward/fall.rst

 [NARRATOR]_

-    You have taken a fall.
+    We have taken a slight fall.

 Splat 2
 -------